However, if you're affected by depression, it's important to know that you're not alone, and that help is available.

 If your symptoms of depression are severe, you may also self-harm, have psychotic experiences or have suicidal thoughts.
 If you think you may cause harm to yourself or others, visit Mind and use their 'I need urgent help' function, or call the Samaritans 24-hour helpline on 08457 90 90 90.

-What causes depression?Depression is often triggered by a significant life event - for instance, the death of a loved one, or a major life change like losing your job, getting divorced, or moving away from friends and family.
+What causes depression?Depression is often triggered by a significant life event - for instance, the death of a loved one, or a major life change like losing your job, getting divorced, or even suffering a miscarriage.

 Other common causes of depression include a chronic or ongoing health complaint or condition, or a side effect of medication.
 It can also stem from childhood experiences, or be genetic.

 Lifestyle factors can contribute toward your likelihood of developing depression, if you have an especially bad diet, take little to no exercise, or abuse substances like alcohol or drugs (alcohol is a known depressant).